Smart Plant Choices For Vertical Gardens

 Kiwi vines are perfect for growing over an arbor or pergola, as they will cast deep shade on the area below.
 It takes several years for a newly planted vine to come into production, but the wait is worth it.
 The vine features white blooms that precede the fuzzy brown fruits.

-Hops is widely grown as a key ingredient in beer making, but this perennial vine is also beautiful, making it an excellent ornamental.
+Hops is widely grown as a key ingredient in beer making, but this perennial vine is also beautiful, making it an excellent vertical garden design idea.
 The lime-colored seed heads add texture and color to any garden.
 Hops is generally low maintenance and does well in partial sun when used ornamentally.

 These slow-growing trees create dense evergreen foliage that can provide privacy and height in the garden.
 Some varieties take on a bronze cast in the fall and winter, so be selective when picking an Arborvitae variety to plant in your yard.
 These trees stand up well to trimming and can be made into whimsical topiary plants.